KurtBurgess/UE4-MySQL-via-PHP-and-Cpp/README.md

 4) Right click your *projectName*.uproject file and select *Generate Visual Studio project files*

+5) Move *getUserMissionNotes.php* to your localhost PHP server (This is just a sample to give you a starting point, not the best but useable).

-# Inside of Unreal Engine:
+# Inside of Unreal Engine
 1) In your actor blueprint click *Add Component* select *My Actor Compoent*
 2) Call the *MyActorComponent* blueprint from your actor's blueprint editor
 3) Pass as inputs the path to the PHP script from localhost and the parameter to query (in this example it's the userID)